 How we are run

 Every Wildlife Trust is a member of the Royal Society of Wildlife Trusts, a registered charity in its own right founded in 1912.
 This central charity’s role is to ensure a strong voice for wildlife at a UK and England level and, internally, to lead the development of the movement.
 Taken together this movement is known as The Wildlife Trusts.

-There are 37 Trusts in England, five in Wales, a Trust for Scotland and for Northern Ireland.
-There are also Trusts in Alderney and the Isle of Man.
+There are thirty-seven Wildlife Trusts in England, five in Wales, a Wildlife Trust for Scotland and another for Northern Ireland.
+There are also Wildlife Trusts in Alderney and the Isle of Man.

 The Wildlife Trusts’ Council is the leadership group for collective strategy in the movement.
 It has direct governance responsibility for the central charity.

-TWT Council has a Chair, Honorary Treasurer and Honorary Secretary, eight leaders from within the movement and two other Trustees.
+The Wildlife Trusts' Council has a Chair, Honorary Treasurer and Honorary Secretary, eight leaders from within the movement and two other independent Trustees.
 There are currently twelve trustees as there is one vacancy.
 You can meet them below.

 Trustees are elected at a General Meeting in accordance with our Royal Charter and Bye Laws.
 As a registered charity, our activities are regulated by the Charity Commission for England and Wales.